 Upsell and cross-sell

 What products or services create a natural complement to what you sell today?
-If you sell furniture and a customer buys a sofa from you, what kind of products or services can you offer as a complement?
-A rug, pillow or transportation of the sofa?
+If you sell furniture and a customer buys a sofa from you, what kind of products or services can you offer as a compliment?
+A rug, pillow, or transportation of the sofa?

 This is called cross-selling.
 Identify groups and products that fit together and then set up an automatic email that goes out when a customer buys a product, where you recommend relevant and complementary products.